There are plenty of good things about getting older.

 Retinoids are one of the most powerful skincare ingredients on the market today.

-They’re available over-the-counter in small concentrations (which is called retinol), as well as by prescription from a doctor or dermatologist in stronger concentrations.
+They’re available over-the-counter in small concentrations (which is called retinol), as well as by prescription from a health practitioner or dermatologist in stronger concentrations.
 Our Guide to Retinoids covers everything you need to know about prescription retinoids.

 Retinoids do a whole lot for the skin.
 First and foremost, they increase skin cell turnover which increases new cell growth and gives skin a brighter, fresher look .